Raniel: Santos

 On 11 December 2019, Raniel agreed to a four-year deal with Santos, with Vitor Bueno moving in the opposite direction.
 He made his debut for the club the following 23 January, replacing Kaio Jorge at half-time in a 0–0 Campeonato Paulista home draw against Red Bull Bragantino.

 Raniel scored his first goals for Peixe on 30 January 2020, netting a brace in a 2–0 home defeat of Inter de Limeira.
 He tested positive for COVID-19 in September, subsequently recovered, but in October contracted thrombosis in his right leg; the disease was also linked as a consequence of the COVID.

 On 10 July 2021, after more than a year without playing, Raniel returned to action after coming on as a late substitute in a 2–3 away loss against Palmeiras.

 On 4 January 2022, Raniel joined Vasco da Gama on loan until the end of the year.
 He helped the side in their return to the top tier with ten goals, and returned to his parent club in December.

 Back to Santos for the 2023 season, Raniel was registered for the 2023 Campeonato Paulista after a request by head coach Odair Hellmann.
 On 13 March, after only featuring twice, he rescinded his contract.

+Qingdao West Coast

+On 7 April 2023, Raniel joined China League One club Qingdao West Coast.
+Scoring a hat-trick away against eventual champions Sichuan Jiuniu on 2 September 2023, he proceeded to score 15 goals in the season.
+Thus, he became the joint second top scorer of the league as Qingdao West Coast finish second and achieve promotion for the first time in club history to the Chinese Super League.

+Khor Fakkan

+On 9 January 2024, Raniel joined UAE Pro League club Khor Fakkan.

+BG Pathum United

+On 22 June 2024, Raniel moved to Thai League 1 club BG Pathum United.